self-catering holiday cottages

 • Old Royal Naval College, Greenwich, SE10, until 15 January.
 Take a reduced price trip on the Thames, explore the museum at Greenwich, Cutty Sark, Thames Barrier is also close by.

 • Somerset House, WC2, until 29 January.
 Somerset House now contains the Cortauld Institute and various art galleries (entry fee).
 There is a cafe.
-Places to see within walking distance are Horseguards Parade for the changing of the guard, Trafalgar Square, the Embankment, Houses of Parliament (tours are available).
+Places to see within walking distance are Horseguards Parade for the changing of the guard, Trafalgar Square, the Embankment, Houses of Parliament (tours are sometimes possible by arrangement).

 self-catering in January, go ice skating in London